Skip to main content

 Is it better to surrender an annuity or sell the payments?

-For most people within the surrender period or under age 59½, selling payments to CSF is significantly better than surrendering.
+For most people within the surrender period or under age 59½, selling payments to CSF saves thousands of dollars compared to surrendering.
 Surrendering triggers the surrender charge AND the IRS penalty AND income tax on gains.
 Selling to CSF: no surrender charge, no IRS penalty.

 What is a 72(t) distribution?